 Determining where one wave starts and another wave ends can be extremely subjective.

-Elliott Wave has been used by some of the most successful traders on Wall Street and totally dismissed by others.
+Elliott Wave has been used by some of the most successful traders on Wall Street and dismissed by others.

 Trade on the Go.
 Anywhere, Anytime